GSI-HPC/openssh-container-login/README.md

 This is particularly imported if there is only a single `sshd` instance running on the node.
-Either use the SSH client option `-o SendEnv=SINGULARITY_CONTAINER` or append this configuration an SSH per-user configuration file in `~/.ssh/config` or the per-user configuration file in `/etc/ssh/ssh_config`.
+Either use the SSH client option `-o SendEnv=SINGULARITY_CONTAINER` or append this configuration an SSH per-user configuration file in `~/.ssh/config` or the  system-wide configuration file in `/etc/ssh/ssh_config`.

 ## Development & Testing